EldadHellerman/8086/README.md

  Files:
-  coprocessor\    -    code for the atmega328p coprocessor used for controlling the 8086 and programing the memory
+-coprocessor\    -    code for the atmega328p coprocessor used for controlling the 8086 and programing the memory
-  motherboard\    -    pictures and general information
+-motherboard\    -    pictures and general information
-  programmer\     -    cmd tool to interface with the coprocessor - memory read/write, interrupt generation, reset, etc
+-programmer\     -    cmd tool to interface with the coprocessor - memory read/write, interrupt generation, reset, etc
-  programs\       -    8086 programs
+-programs\       -    8086 programs